unosquare/unosquare.github.io/uno/uno-js.md

             </table>
             <h6>RETURN</h6>
             <p>
-              RETURNs an object where each prop is an object with the difference, formated as: <br /> {[prop]: {prev:
+              Returns an object where each prop is an object with the difference, formated as: <br /> {[prop]: {prev:
               "Old
               value", new: "New value", type: [prop]}}
             </p>